Andrei Markov confirms: he had an offer to continue his career in Montreal - Dose.ca

 Andrei Markov has had quite a career with the Habs.
 Despite a few serious injuries, he left his mark and will be rightly honoured next week at the Bell Centre.
 He stopped the clock at 990 games, despite the fact that he would have liked to play many more.

-Markov was the guest of La Poche Blue tonight, and he opened up with a smile about his time in Montreal, and especially the end.
+Markov was the guest of La Poche Bleue tonight, and he opened up with a smile about his time in Montreal, and especially the end.

-Remember that he and the Canadiens didn't come to an agreement in the summer of 2017, and the Russian defenseman opted for his native Russia to finish his career.
+He and the Canadiens didn't come to an agreement in the summer of 2017, and the Russian defenseman opted to finish his career in his native Russia.

 La Poche Bleue – S07É12 https://t.co/kDsmDjFibc